2025 Copa América Femenina final: Summary

-Early on in the match, Colombia created more chances, with forwards Valerin Loboa and Linda Caicedo testing Brazil's defense.
-Nevertheless, Brazil struggled to break through Colombia's defense, despite a few close attempts.
+Early on in the match, Colombia created multiple chances, with forwards Valerin Loboa and Linda Caicedo testing Brazil's defense.
+Meanwhile, Brazil's offense struggled to break through Colombia's defense, despite creating a few chances of their own.

 After 25 minutes, Colombia's persistence paid off when Caicedo scored with a close-range finish following a blocked shot.
-Brazil made substitutions in the first-half added time.
-Colombian centre-back Jorelyn Carabalí then fouled Brazil's forward Gio Garbelini inside the 18-yard box, and a penalty was awarded after a VAR review, with midfielder Angelina converting to equalize.
+Brazil made substitutions in the first-half stoppage time, and then shortly after, Colombian centre-back Jorelyn Carabalí fouled Brazil's forward Gio Garbelini inside the penalty area, and a penalty was awarded to Brazil after a VAR review, with midfielder Angelina converting to equalize going into halftime.

-At the start of the regular second half, Brazil nearly took the lead, with a Gio shot hitting the post.
-After 69 minutes, Brazilian Tarciane allowed an own goal when her backpass went past her own goalkeeper, but the team quickly responded, and forward Amanda Gutierres scored with a volley to make it 2–2 after 80 minutes.
-After a counterattack by Colombia, Mayra Ramírez scored to give Colombia the lead 3–2.
+At the start of the second half, Brazil nearly took the lead, with a Gio shot hitting the post.
+After 69 minutes, Brazilian Tarciane allowed an own goal when her back–pass went past her own goalkeeper, but the team quickly responded, and forward Amanda Gutierres scored with a volley to make it 2–2 after 80 minutes.
+After a counterattack by Colombia, Mayra Ramírez scored to give Colombia a 3–2 lead.

-In stoppage time, Brazilian forward Marta equalised with a long-range shot to force extra time, in which both teams slowed down, but Marta then scored again at the end of the first half to make it 4–3.
-Colombian midfielder Leicy Santos then equalized with a free kick in the second half, sending the match to penalties.
+In stoppage time, Brazilian forward Marta equalized with a long-range shot to force extra time, in which both teams slowed down, but Marta then scored again at the end of the first half of extra time to make it 4–3.
+Colombian midfielder Leicy Santos then equalized with a free kick in the second half, sending the match to a penalty shoot–out.

 In the shoot-out, Brazil triumphed.
-Marta had a chance to win the match, but goalkeeper Katherine Tapia saved her penalty; however, Brazil's goalkeeper Lorena then saved Carabalí's shot to secure a 5–4 victory for the team.
+Marta had a chance to win the match, but goalkeeper Katherine Tapia saved her penalty.
+Luany then scored Brazil's decisive penalty to put them ahead, and goalkeeper Lorena then saved Carabalí's shot to secure a 5–4 victory for Brazil.